gphat/solicitor/README.md

 * Caching for the HTTP backend
 * Ignore comment and empty lines for HTTP backend (documentation in the files is the idea)
-* Percentage chance enabling, like "on 50% of the time"

 # Goals